-I LOVE tacos with all kinds of different fillings and pinto beans are probably my favorite vegan protein.
+I LOVE tacos with all kinds of different fillings, and pinto beans are probably my favorite vegan protein (there are 41 grams of protein in a cup of raw pinto beans).
 Vegan Pinto Bean Tacos are thus, as you might imagine, a very common dinner over in our apartment.

-Like most vegan dishes, these vegan tacos are high in carbs compared to for example fish tacos, but it’s all healthy veggie carbs without a lot of sugar (only 3.8 g per serving), so they are great as a starter or even a full meal.
+Like most vegan dishes, these pinto bean tacos are high in carbs compared to, for example, fish tacos, but it’s all healthy veggie carbs without a lot of sugar (only 3.8 g sugar per serving), so they are great as a starter or even a full meal.

-The amount of onion, garlic, and salt to use will obviously depend on how many cups of beans you are cooking.
+The amount of onion, garlic, and salt you need will obviously depend on how many cups of beans you are cooking.
 I prefer to cook 3-4 cups at a time and then freeze the cooked beans in Ziploc bags.
 That way I can always pull out a bag from the freezer instead of using canned beans.

-I promise you, once you’ve cooked them this way you will never want to eat canned pinto beans again.
+I promise you, once you’ve cooked beans this way you will never want to eat canned pinto beans again.
 They are ten times easier to digest and they taste A LOT better.

 What to put on your Vegan Pinto Bean Tacos

-The tomatoes and avocados give these Vegan Pinto Bean Tacos a fantastic freshness and the sweet corn counteracts the spiciness of the chili, which feels amazing in the mouth and will make you want to eat a lot more tacos than just this starter 😀
+The tomatoes and avocados give these Vegan Pinto Bean Tacos a fantastic freshness and the sweet corn counteracts the spiciness of the chili, which feels amazing in the mouth and will make you want to eat more than just a starter portion of these tacos.

 The beans, tomatoes, and avocados give these Vegan Pinto Bean Tacos a fantastic freshness, and the sweet corn counteracts the spiciness of the chili.